April 15, 2018 The Complete Guide to Topcoder Marathon Matches – Curated Just for You!

 The ABC’s of MM

 Once you’re ready to start, do not hurry into jumping to code the task immediately.
 Rather plan it on paper first, play with the visualizer, and build upon better solutions.
-One of the most common methods you have to be aware of to do good in MMs is to use the Simulated Annealign (SA) methauristic.
-It has a very fast evaluation of neighbor states a transition to the neighbor state is relatively fast compared to the other methods and there’s no need to store many different states, a single one is enough.
+One of the most common methods you have to be aware of to do good in MMs is to use the Simulated Annealing (SA) metaheuristic.
+It has a very fast evaluation of neighbour states a transition to the neighbour state is relatively fast compared to the other methods and there’s no need to store many different states, a single one is enough.
 More details on the basics procedure you can find here.

 walrus71 (Gődény Balázs) is a marathoner for 10 years and a copilot for sponsored matches.
 He participates in marathons because he likes to keep himself intellectually challenged.
 He is working as a freelance programmer and has great tips on how to deal with clients and estimate projects costs.
 He talks here about how it is to prepare a sponsored contest from start to finish, the responsibilities involved and the amount of effort a copilot should put in.

 Besides being a competitor and a copilot, a marathon matcher can also become a problem writer.
 One of the best problem writers is Nickolas (Mariia Mykhailova) – a member since 2005, who has over 50 published Marathon tasks and a dozen prepared SRM/Algorithm competitions in more than 10 years of writing.
 She finds writing more interesting than participation and she relates that when she starts writing a task for a Marathon competition, she usually has a general idea of a way to approach the problem, but the competitors surprise her easily.
 Read more on how she sees the marathon competitions as a mind sport.
 Last year she celebrated the 10 years of writing anniversary, she shared some problems that were special for her.